 It wasn't easy and Anthony had plenty of setbacks, but with his optimism, effort, and determination fueling him, by the end of the next year, he'd made all A's for the first time ever, and his standardized test scores went way up.

 This young man didn't stop there.
 Though he had to work harder than other classmates to get high grades, by college he was a 4.0 student and was on the president's honor roll.
 Along the way, the boy who struggled with middle-school homework fell in love with learning, which took him to a Japanese university to teach English as a second language and on a history fellowship to tour and write of his travels in Europe and around the world.
 Now in his late 20s, this lifelong learner plans to study for a Ph.D. and become a college professor.

-Just as Anthony's parents found, there are many ways you can equip your child for lifelong learning and success.
-This article series will share how you can be a homework consultant and encourager yet leave the ownership of the responsibility with your child.
-You'll also learn how your role model as a parent is one of the best ways to impact your child's achievement.
-In addition, you'll see how a positive home environment that supports learning and develops strong character and values is vital as you build momentum for lifelong learning.
+Just as Anthony's parents found, there are many ways you can equip your child for lifelong learning and success: Be a homework consultant and encourager yet leave the ownership of the responsibility with your child or be a role model to impact your child's achievement.
+After all your positive home environment that supports learning and develops strong character and values is vital as you build momentum for lifelong learning.